ptsiampas/Exercises_Learning_Python3/18_Recursion/README.md

     test(flatten([]), [])
     ```

-8.Rewrite the fibonacci algorithm without using recursion.
+8. Rewrite the fibonacci algorithm without using recursion.
 Can you find bigger terms of the sequence?
 Can you find fib(200)?
+9. balh
+10. Write a program that walks a directory structure (as in the last section of this chapter), but instead of printing
+filenames, it returns a list of all the full paths of files in the directory or the subdirectories.
+(Don’t include directories in this list — just files.)
+For example, the output list might have elements like this:

+    ```python
+    ['C:\Python31\Lib\site-packages\pygame\docs\ref\mask.html',
+    'C:\Python31\Lib\site-packages\pygame\docs\ref\midi.html',
+    ...
+    'C:\Python31\Lib\site-packages\pygame\examples\aliens.py',
+    ...
+    'C:\Python31\Lib\site-packages\pygame\examples\data\boom.wav',
+    ... ]
+    ```